John Pentland Mahaffy: Famous wit

-Politically, Mahaffy was a staunch unionist who in 1899 tried to have the Irish language removed from Trinity College's intermediate curriculum on the grounds that there was no literature in the language that was not “religious, immoral or indecent”.
+Politically, Mahaffy was a staunch unionist who in 1899 tried to have the Irish language removed from the national Intermediate curriculum on the grounds that there was no literature in the language that was not "religious, immoral or indecent".
 In 1914, he suppressed the university's Gaelic Society when it proposed to mark the centenary of the birth of Thomas Osborne Davis with a gathering that was to be addressed by Patrick Pearse, who at the time was campaigning against the recruitment of Irish soldiers to serve in the British armed forces during World War I, whereas Mahaffy was vigorously in favour of all possible support for the British war effort.
 Additionally, Mahaffy was greatly worried by the prospect of the partition of Ireland, and during the Irish Convention of 1917-18, he proposed a federalist Home Rule arrangement in Ireland, based on the Swiss cantons’ model, with parliaments in each of the provinces sending representatives to a central assembly.

-Mahaffy also had a reputation as being a snob.
+Mahaffy also had a reputation as a snob.
 For instance, he had a great admiration for the nobility and would often prefer the company of dukes and kings.
-When he moved into Earlscliffe (a house on the Hill of Howth, Co.
-Dublin) as his summer residence, a wag at the time suggested that maybe it had better be renamed Dukescliffe.
+When he moved into Earlscliffe (a house on the Hill of Howth, County Dublin) as his summer residence, a wag at the time suggested that maybe it had better be renamed Dukescliffe.

 Curmudgeon and snob though he could undoubtedly be, Mahaffy was also capable of great and spontaneous kindness, as is evident from the instance of the schoolboy whom Mahaffy came upon near the Hill of Howth, where the boy was reading Greek.
 Mahaffy asked him about his studies, later lent him books to assist him, and eventually saw to it that the young man was admitted free of charge to read Classics at Trinity College Dublin.

 Personal life

 Mahaffy's paternal ancestry could be traced back to the south of County Donegal, where his great-grandfather owned land.
 His grandfather and father were also Church of Ireland clergymen.

 In 1865, Mahaffy married Frances Letitia MacDougall (d.
 1908), by whom he had two daughters, Rachel Mary (d.
 1944) and Elsie (d.
 1926), and two sons, Arthur William (d.
 1919) and Robert Pentland (d.
 1943).
-He travelled widely, to destinations such as Africa, Greece and the United States.
+He travelled widely, to destinations such as Egypt, Nubia, Greece and the United States of America.
 Despite his ordination as a clergyman, he was knighted in 1918, shortly before his death.

 His interests were not confined to academia: he shot and played cricket for Ireland, and claimed to know the pedigree of every racehorse in Ulster.
 He was also an expert fly fisherman.
 He was also instrumental in setting up a Georgian Society for the appreciation of Irish Georgian architecture; this functioned from 1908 to 1913.

 In 1889, with his friend James Edward Rogers Mahaffy published Sketches from a tour through Holland and Germany.